department-of-veterans-affairs/vets-design-system-documentation/src/_components/breadcrumb-draft.md

 *Where does this component appear on the page?
 Refer to our grid.
 Use spacing units (in Utilities) rather than getting too granular with pixel specifications.*

 - The breadcrumb should be placed below the header and above the main content.
+- The placement of the breadcrumb must be consistent from page to page.

 ### Behavior

 *Talk about the interaction details of the component here.
 What component states are there to consider?
 Error, empty, not enabled, etc.*

-- All segements, except the current page, should link to the applicable page
+- All the links in the breadcrumb, except the current page, should be interactive and link to their corresponding page.
+- The current page segment of the breadcrumb should not be interactive or link.
+-

 ## Accessibility considerations